Moesif/moesif-browser-js/README.md

 [![Software License][ico-license]][link-license]
 [![Source Code][ico-source]][link-source]

-The Moesif browser SDK enables you to track user behavior and their UI actions and send to [Moesif's](https://www.moesif.com) API analytics service.
-This SDK can be used in conjunction with a [Moesif server SDK](https://www.moesif.com/implementation) to track API usage.
-This enables you to measure the entire customer journey from from _clicked sign up_ to _made first API call._
+The Moesif browser SDK enables you to track user behavior and their website actions and send to [Moesif's](https://www.moesif.com) API analytics service.
+This SDK can be used in conjunction with a [Moesif server SDK](https://www.moesif.com/implementation) to monitor API usage.
+This enables you map out the entire customer journey from from _clicked sign up_ to _made first API call._

 The SDK also pulls useful data from a user's device including any marketing attribution, device type, and location information and stores in the user and/or company profile in Moesif.
 You can add additional customer properties such as user email and company domain via the `identifyUser()` and `identifyCompany()` methods.